Paleontology in North Carolina: Paleocene

 During the Paleocene epoch, the seas receded, and thus there are very little fossils known from this time.
 There are two Paleocene formations from North Carolina: the Beaufort Formation and the Bald Head Shoals Formation.
 The Beaufort Formation is exposed in a few areas around the coastal plain, though it usually is combined with the Eocene Castle Hayne formation.
 Mosley Creek near Grifton, NC is a good area to find Paleocene fossils in the state.
-Brachiopods and bivalves are common in this formation. trephoceras sloani has also been reported from Mosley Creek.
+Brachiopods and bivalves are common in this formation.
+Eutrephoceras sloani has also been reported from Mosley Creek.
 The large cretoxyrhinid shark Palaeocarcharodon orientalis is also known from the state, based on extremely rare teeth from the Beaufort Formation.

 The Bald Head Shoals Formation, on the other hand, has an even more limited exposure; it is only located around the mouth of the Cape Fear River, and its only exposures are on some of the islands created from the dredging of the river.
 Mollusks and foraminifera are known from here; in fact a new species of turriteline gastropod was discovered in this formation during 2008, found in cores drilled offshore by the U.S. Army Corps of Engineers.